-Many rental properties come furnished with modern and clean furniture and they often look like they’re right off the pages of IKEA.
+Many rental properties come furnished with modern and clean furniture and they often look like they’re right off the pages of an IKEA catalogue.
 Landlords are usually willing to replace furniture the tenant isn't happy with and, should they need to buy their own, there are plenty of options.

 Lifestyle in Norway

 If one enjoys the outdoors, Norway is most definitely the place to be.
 Hiking, camping and fishing are all a part of the Norwegian lifestyle and the opportunities are endless.

 Rain and wind often go hand in hand in coastal Norway and the winter temperatures in the interior and northern parts of the country are enough to give the hardiest of expats the shivers.